-Scripture quotations marked HCSB are taken from the Holman Christian Standard Bible®, Copyright © 1999, 2000, 2002, 2003, 2009 by Holman Bible Publishers.
+Scripture quotations marked HCSB are taken from the Holman Christian Standard Bible[®], Copyright © 1999, 2000, 2002, 2003, 2009 by Holman Bible Publishers.
 Used by permission.
-Holman Christian Standard Bible®, Holman CSB®, and HCSB® are federally registered trademarks of Holman Bible Publishers.
+Holman Christian Standard Bible[®], Holman CSB[®], and HCSB[®] are federally registered trademarks of Holman Bible Publishers.

-Introduction 5 Section 1: Getting Started: Foundations First 9 Twenty-five Lessons Learned in Children's Ministry at CHBC (with application questions for your ministry setting) GENERAL 10 Lesson 1: Four Fundamentals from Psalm 66 Lesson 2: Parents are the primary spiritual care-givers of their children, but Children's Ministry can help equip parents in their role as spiritual care-givers.
-11 13 Lesson 3: Know your "critters."
+Introduction 5 Section 1: Getting Started: Foundations First 9 Twenty-five Lessons Learned in Children's Ministry at CHBC (with application questions for your ministry setting) GENERAL 11 Lesson 1: Four Fundamentals from Psalm 66 Lesson 2: Parents are the primary spiritual care-givers of their children, but Children's Ministry can help equip parents in their role as spiritual care-givers.
+13 15 Lesson 3: Know your "critters."
 Lesson 4: Children's Ministry works best when guided by the church leaders.
-15 16 Lesson 5: God has given us the job of praying, nurturing, and educating children, but it is He who brings the fruit of saving faith.
-18 SUPPORTING PARENTS AS THEY TRAIN THEIR CHILDREN AT HOME Lesson 6: Shoot for what happens after hours.
-20 Lesson 7: Be careful what you catechize.
-20 SUPPORTING PARENTS AS WE CARE FOR THEIR CHILDREN AT CHURCH BASICS: Lesson 8: Be safe before you are sorry.
+Lesson 5: God has given us the job of praying, nurturing, and educating children, but it is He who brings the fruit of saving faith.
+17 18 20 SUPPORTING PARENTS AS THEY TRAIN THEIR CHILDREN AT HOME Lesson 6: Shoot for what happens after hours.
+Lesson 7: Be careful what you catechize.
+22 24 SUPPORTING PARENTS AS WE CARE FOR THEIR CHILDREN AT CHURCH BASICS: Lesson 8: Be safe before you are sorry.
 Put a Child Protection Policy in place now!
 Lesson 9: Practice finiteness.
 Start with less and do it well.
-23 25 Lesson 10: Twirl with your swirls.
-Lesson 11: Prepare the children to gather together for worship with the whole congregation.
-26 28 Lesson 12: Pray!
+Lesson 10: Twirl with your swirls.
+25 27 28 Lesson 11: Prepare the children to gather together for worship with the whole congregation.
+Lesson 12: Pray!
 Pray!
 Pray!
 There are eyes that watch and minds that remember, even when there seems to be no ears to hear.
-CURRICULUM AND TEACHING: Lesson 13: Think outside of the boxed curriculum box.
-Lesson 14: Two Dead Men and a Diamond 31 33 Lesson 15: The remarkable results of repetition.
-34 Lesson 16: Think like a missionary.
-35 Lesson 17: "Oh, I know that old storyor do I?"
+28 30 32 CURRICULUM AND TEACHING: Lesson 13: Think outside of the boxed curriculum box.
+Lesson 14: Two Dead Men and a Diamond 33 35 Lesson 14: Two Dead Men and a Diamond Lesson 15: The remarkable results of repetition.
+36 Lesson 16: Think like a missionary.
+37 Lesson 17: "Oh, I know that old storyor do I?"
 Fight Bible boredom in well-taught children.
-36 Lesson 18: Change your activities from time-fillers to conduits of truth.
-37 38 Lesson 19: Pray Bible-based, life-expanding ACTS prayers.
+38 Lesson 18: Change your activities from time-fillers to conduits of truth.
+39 40 Lesson 19: Pray Bible-based, life-expanding ACTS prayers.
 Lesson 20: Don't throw out the baby with the bathwater!
 Go pirating, instead!
-39 Lesson 21: Skip the chaos!
+41 Lesson 21: Skip the chaos!
 Plan your transitions between activities.
-40 Lesson 22: Skip the chaos!
+42 Lesson 22: Skip the chaos!
 Teach with a predictable schedule.
-41 Lesson 23: The Triple-Crown of Teaching 42 RECRUITING VOLUNTEERS AND SUPPORTING TEACHERS: Lesson 24: A few, good men are hard to come by but they go a long way!
-45
+43 Lesson 23: The Triple-Crown of Teaching 44 RECRUITING VOLUNTEERS AND SUPPORTING TEACHERS: Lesson 24: A few, good men are hard to come by but they go a long way!
+Lesson 25: Care well for your teachers and they will come back.
+47 48 LESSUM 23.
+CALE WEILIUL YOUL LEACHELS AND LIEY WILLOUTE DACK. -10

-Lesson 24: A few, good men are hard to come by... but they go a long Lesson 25: Care well for your teachers and they will come back.
+Lesson 25: Care well for your teachers and they will come back.